project-n-oss/sidekick/integrations/apache-nifi/README.md

 ### Apache NiFi Processors

-Set the `Endpoint Override URL` properly to the Sidekick address.
+Set the `Endpoint Override URL` property to the Sidekick address.
 This is usually `http://localhost:7075`.

 ## Limitations